johnnygitgud/CS260_assignment6/README.md

 # CS260_assignment6
+ My intention with this project was to do do something meaningful with the Binary Search Tree rather than just inserting numbers into nodes.
+Instead files are the nodes and the text is the value of the nodes.
 This is a screenshot of my desktop when a files are created.
 Check out the custom messages by running bstOWV.cpp
 ![alt text](image-1.png)